enessyarali/Easy-Warehouse/DesignDocument.md

 Returns the requested SKUitem.

 `void addSKUitem(rfid :String, skuId :Integer, dateOfStock :Date)`
-Creates a new SKUitem by calling its constructor, then adds it in the database by calling db.intertSKUitem().
+Creates a new SKUitem by calling its constructor, then calls skuItem.updateAvailableQuantity(+1).
+Finally, it adds it in the database by calling db.intertSKUitem().

 `void modifySKUitem(rfid :String, newRfid :String, newAvailable :Boolean, newDateOfStock :Date)`
 Fetches the SKUitem from the database by calling skuItem = db.loadSKUitem(rfid), then calls skuItem.modify(...).
-Finally, if no exceptions have been raised, the changes are made persistent by calling db.updateSKUitem(skuItem).
+Then, if isAvailable has changed, it calls skuItem.updateAvailableQuantity(+1/-1).Finally, if no exceptions have been raised, the changes are made persistent by calling db.updateSKUitem(skuItem).

 `void deleteSKUitem(rfid :String)`
+Fetches the SKUitem from the database by calling skuItem = db.loadSKUitem(rfid), then calls skuItem.updateAvailableQuantity(-1).
-Calls db.deleteSKUitem(rfid).
+Finally, it calls db.deleteSKUitem(rfid).

 ------------------------------------------------------------
 **Position**